-The PSR model focuses on the functioning of the individual in the normal day to day environment and assesses the skills and resources that a person needs to achieve success and satisfaction.
+The RRS model focuses on the functioning of the individual in the normal day to day environment and assesses the skills and resources that a person needs to achieve success and satisfaction.
 The rehabilitation worker meets with the participant to assess readiness for goal work, support choice and decision making, teach skills for increased success and assist the participant to identify and develop coping skills.
 The participant becomes the expert in managing their disability.
 Crisis prevention plans are developed and the concept of creating a step by step plan towards goals has been proven to lead to increased wellness and quality of life.

 - Are you over the age of 18?
 (Housing goal)

 - Do you live in the City of Thompson?

 - Do you have a mental health issue?

 - Do you have goals related to housing, education, employment and/or socialization?

-Any person interested in the Psychosocial Rehabilitation (PSR) Service would need to be referred by a Community Mental Health Worker from the Northern Regional Health Authority.
-They would then be contacted by one of two of our PSR Specialists for an appointment based on the above criteria.
-After the individual meets with the PSR Specialist and it’s been determined that they qualify for services, the PSR Specialist would then meet with the individual at least three times per month.
+Any person interested in the Rehabilitation and Recovery Service would need to be referred by a Community Mental Health Worker from the Northern Regional Health Authority.
+They would then be contacted by one of our two RRS Specialists for an appointment based on the above criteria.
+After the individual meets with the RRS Specialist and it’s been determined that they qualify for services, the RRS Specialist would then meet with the individual at least three times per month.